RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181026_r1_37C_acetate_O2_dilution/README.md

 ---
 status: Rejected
-reason: Something pathological with the data.
-There was little expression of mCherry, even at high induction levels.
-Something likely went wrong with the inoculation.
+reason: The mCherry channel was diverted to the eyepiece, so no mCherry expression could be observed in the images.
 ---

 # 2018-10-26 37C Acetate O2 Dilution